JensRestemeier/research-WLS-MVAxxx/README.md

 ![Front view of module](img/Module.jpg)

 ## Scripts
-So far the result are two python scripts
+So far the result are two python scripts, neither should be seen as "best practice" for writing Bluetooth client or server code.

 ### sensor.py
 This is an emulator of the protocol to test host software (and the original Android client) against, written in MicroPython.
 It should run on a Bluetooth capable controller of your choice, I'm using an Wemos D1 Mini ESP32 – ESP-WROOM board.